moekimora/lostinstarrail/README.md

   - Fixed UI issues related to mobile
   - Minor improvements

+## v1.0.632
+- Small updates
+  - Updated UI
+  - Better endscreen

+## v1.0.633
+- Minor bug fixes
+  - Fixed a bug where you can't change gamemode in some situations
+  - Changed "Time up!" to fit with the new endscreen

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.